Swara888/Python_Voice_Assistant/README.md

-🎙️ Project Title: Voice Assistant
-📌 Internship: AICTE OIB-SIP – Python Programming Internship

-Organization: Oasis Infobyte
-Intern: Swarali Vishnu Suryawanshi

-📝 Project Description
+📝 Project Overview

 This project is a Basic Voice Assistant developed using Python as part of the AICTE OIB-SIP Internship at Oasis Infobyte.

-The assistant listens to user voice commands and performs simple tasks such as:
+The assistant listens to user voice commands and performs predefined tasks such as responding to greetings, telling the time and date, searching the web, and opening websites.

+The project demonstrates the practical implementation of:

+🎤 Speech Recognition

+🔊 Text-to-Speech Conversion

+⚙️ Command Processing

+🌐 Task Automation

+🚀 Features

-Responding to greetings
+Responds to greetings (Hello / Hi)

-Telling the current time
+Tells current time

-Telling today’s date
+Tells today’s date

-Searching the web
+Performs Google search

-Opening YouTube
+Opens YouTube

-Exiting on command
+Exit/Stop command

-This project demonstrates the implementation of speech recognition, text-to-speech conversion, command handling, and task automation using Python.
+Handles basic errors gracefully

+Adjusts for ambient noise

 🎯 Objectives